walkerjeffd/myrwa-herring/video-service/README.md

 ## Video Processor

-The `process.js` script checks for new video files, converts them to different formats, uploads the converted files to AWS S3, and saves the metadata to the database.
+The `process.js` script checks for new video files in the `dirs.new` directory, converts each new video to an accessible mp4 format, uploads the converted file to AWS S3, saves the metadata to the database, and lastly moves the original file to the `dirs.save` directory.
+If any error occurs during the processing, the original file is moved to the `dirs.skip` directory.

 ### Manual Run

 ```
-npm start
+node.process
 ```

 ## Automated Run